Did you know that pineapples, figs, and plants from far-off places once flourished in Roscommon at Strokestown Park?

 When you visit today, Strokestown’s gardens and woodlands are beautiful, natural spaces that offer a welcome to all.
 But they served, in centuries past, as powerful symbols of the family’s connections with colonial power.

-The impressive Palladian mansion and the carefully manicured gardens at Strokestown helped to make the coloniser’s power part of the landscape.
+The impressive Palladian mansion and carefully manicured gardens at Strokestown helped to make the coloniser’s power part of the landscape.

-• The extensive gardens also helped to keep the messy reality of the family’s relationships with the communities beyond the Strokestown estate at what turned out to be a temporary distance.
+They linked the family’s authority with a sense of order, beauty, and fruitfulness suggesting their rights over the lands beyond the estate were natural and proper.
+These extensive gardens helped to keep the reality of the family’s relationships with the communities beyond the Strokestown estate at a somewhat temporary distance.

 Beyond Strokestown’s gardens

-Beyond the estate’s borders, Strokestown’s owners wielded power as landlords over communities that were reliant on them for work and – at times – for survival.
+Beyond the estate’s borders, Strokestown’s owners wielded power as landlords over communities that were reliant on them for work and – at times – survival.